itchio/itch/README.md

 ## Downloads

-You can download it from <https://itch.io/app>.
+You can download it from <https://itch.io/app>, see [Installing the app](https://itch.io/docs/itch/installing/) for detailed instructions.

 If you'd like to hack on the app instead, read [docs/hacking/getting-started.md][].